 Foster Polymer Distribution, a business unit of Foster Corporation specializing in the distribution of medical polymers and additives, announces their official partnership with Mitsubishi Gas Chemical to distribute MX Nylon to the North American medical market.
 Mitsubishi’s MX Nylon, a meta-xylene diamine polyamide, offers excellent mechanical and barrier properties for molded components and devices, and medical packaging applications.

 Foster Delivery Science, a business unit of Foster Corporation, has broken ground on a new facility to support increased demand for manufacturing drug delivery and implant polymer blends.
 The facility is expected to be completed by May 1, 2015 at which time it will be registered with the Food and Drug Administration (FDA) to allow for processing active pharmaceutical ingredients (APIs).

 For 11 years now, Foster Corporation has participated in the annual Quinnebaug Valley Community College (QVCC) Manufacturing Expo.
 This event brings together local manfacturing businesses and partners them with area high schools.
 Each partner team combines the capbilities of the host company, with the aspirations of the students to imagine, design and manufacture a product that improves the qualify of life.

-Foster Corporation was recently ranked in the Deloitte Technology Fast 500™, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America.
-Technology Fast 500 award winners are selected based on percentage fiscal year revenue growth from 2007 to 2011.
-Foster Corporation exerienced revenue growth of 149% during this time period.
+Foster Corporation announced it ranked in Deloitte’s Technology Fast 500™, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America.
+Foster Corporation grew 145% percent from 2008 to 2012.